terrchen/insight/README.md

 ## About

 GitSense Insight is an opened source Chrome extension for GitHub and GitLab.
 And without exaggerating, significantly improves search and code change analytics in GitHub and GitLab.
-To learn how, please visit https://gitsense.com/blog/gitsense-insight.html
+To learn how, please visit https://gitsense.com/blog/gitsense-insight.html for more information.

 ## Quick Feature Highlights